NAICNO/Training_KnowledgeHub/doc/CourseFolder/training-plan_domain.md

   **Learning outcomes**
     -  Gain a basic understanding of machine learning methods and their applications in genomic analysis.
     -  Understand the current challenges and risks of using machine-learning-based tools in genomic analysis.

-  **Audience**:  Biologists interested in machine learning applications in genomics
+  **Audience**:  Biologists interested in machine learning applications in genomics.

   ```

   - Natural Language Processing